best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 In short, **notebooks are not a great way to modularise your code** however they are a great way to do research analytics and to present results.
 Therefore as the exploratory part of the analytical project draws to a close or when the notebooks become incredibly large due to function definitions, it is wise to stop and refactor the notebooks.
 Here are a few suggestions to consider:

-- review the repetative cells and assess which of them can be turned into reusable functions
+- review the repetitive cells and assess which of them can be turned into reusable functions
 - extract all the existing function definitions into their own modules
 - test, document and further refactor these functions and modules following the guidance laid out in this book
 - import the required functionality from the modules you have just made into the notebook